idrinth-api-bench/.github/profile/README.md

 # Idrinth API Bench

-This is the repository for the API test framework, it's CLI, it's documentation website and other related tooling.
+This is the organisation for the API test framework, it's CLI, it's documentation website and other related tooling.

 ## People